DeepakRJ69/Linux-practice/README.md

 # Linux-practice
-It is the linux study content
+It have the linux content
+Author-Deepak Ranjan Mohanty